dk5847001-stack/Sigma-10/README.md

 # Sigma-10
-This is a demo for sigma 10 course.
+This is a demo for sigma 10 course